Representing stable complexes on projective spaces: Quotient stacks of stable complexes

 where each $t_i$ is the morphism that $f$ sends $E_i$ to, and each $j_i$ is an isomorphism.
-If we fix an isomorphism $Q \to Q^\vee [3]$, then the $E_i^\vee$ can be recovered as the cones of the morphisms $\sigma t_i$ (up to shift).
+Then the $E_i^\vee$ can be recovered as the cones of the morphisms $t_i$ (up to shift).
 Hence the $E_i$ must be isomorphic complexes in the derived category.
 Therefore, $f$ is a bijection between $A_1/\thicksim_1$ and $A_2/\thicksim_2$ as claimed. \end{proof}

-\begin{remark} From the proof of Proposition \ref{pro-objmor1to1corr}, we can see that if $E \in A_1$ and $f$ sends the equivalence class of $E$ to that of the morphism $t : F^\vee[1] \to Q$, then $\cone (t)$ is isomorphic to $E^\vee[1]$.
+\begin{remark} From the proof of Proposition \ref{pro-objmor1to1corr}, we can see that if $E \in A_1$ and $f$ sends the equivalence class of $E$ to that of the morphism $t : F^\vee[1] \to Q$, then $\cone (t)$ is isomorphic to $E^\vee[3]$.
 Hence the map $A_2 \to A_1$ that takes a morphism $t : F^\vee[1] \to Q$ to the object $\cone (t)[-1]$ induces the inverse of $f$. \end{remark}

 Let us define

 Then Proposition \ref{pro-objmor1to1corr} immediately gives us a bijection

 for any $ch_0,ch_1,ch_2$.
 On the other hand, if we write $\left| \coprod_n \MM^{PT \cap PT^\ast}_{(r,d,\beta,n)} \right|$ to denote the set of $k$-valued points of the moduli stack $\coprod_n \MM^{PT \cap PT^\ast}_{(r,d,\beta,n)}$, then \cite[Proposition 4.3]{Lo3} gives